29 October 2025

 replit.com: A Cloud IDE with Built-in Agents

 This is a pure online IDE with agents built in.
 It spins up its own environments on cloud VMs and works entirely within them.
 The interface is intuitive, and navigating the file system feels natural.
 It is particularly strong for architecture deployment, since it controls the entire environment, and it integrates well with GitHub.
 Hosting is included, so deployment is one click.
-Surprisingly, projects built in its Linux environment were easy to run locally on my PC.
-A key advantage is that it works on its own copy of the source code, so my development machine is not cluttered with dozens of small projects.
-I only pull code locally when I need to.

 GitHub Copilot: Seamless Integration with Your IDE